 This is a peer-guided group with a focus on creating connections in a peaceful environment and providing an easy, low key way for everyone to contribute to the conversation.
 Interested in learning and incorporating reading from various Buddhist traditions: Mindfulness, Insight/Vipassana, Zen, Tibetan and Secular Buddhism.

-Open Eye Mindful Space is a peaceful, art-filled studio dedicated to community, creativity, dharma and shared inquiry.
-Both floor cushions and chairs are available for meditation.
+We meet at a peaceful, art-filled studio dedicated to community, creativity, dharma and shared inquiry.

 A donation of $5 is requested to help defray the cost of the meeting room.